wilson0x4d/X4DESO/X4D_Vendors/README.md

 ## Versions

+v1.2

+- Will no longer attempt to launder items where there are insufficient funds available, condquently does not show incorrect earnings report for failed launder attempts.

 v1.1

 - Now you can conduct transactions based on item type settings similar to [bank] addon (keep/sell patterns still take precedence)